 The Solar System

-Scientists believe that the Solar System formed about 4.6 billion years ago with the gravitational collapse of a cluster of gas and dust particles in space.
-The Sun formed out of the masses in the center, and the rest of the material slowly formed other non-stellar objects, like planets, moons, and asteroids.
-The Solar System has evolved considerably since, and is still continuing to evolve.
-It is said that the Sun is almost halfway in the cycle that began at its birth and ending with its final expansion and collapse as a red giant (the 10 billionth year mark of its life).
+Scientists believe that the Solar System was formed billions of years ago through the gravitational collapse of a cluster of gas and dust particles in space.
+The Sun is said to have been formed out of the mass in the center, and the these materials slowly formed the other non-stellar objects; planets, moons, and asteroids.
+The Solar System is an enigma, with man’s quest to learn more, astronomers and scientist continually learn something new about the vastness of space.
+As technology improves, so we learn more about our Solar System.

 Not Just Planets

-The Solar System also includes the planets’ satellites (moons), comets, asteroids, and meteoroids.
-Also, between Mars and Jupiter lies a small asteroid belt.
-Despite there being only eight planets, the Solar System actually contains hundreds of worlds, and we are talking minor planets and moons, some of which are larger than Mercury!
-Io has active volcanoes.
-Europa has a thick liquid water ocean layer, though covered by thick crusts of solid ice.
-Titan has lakes, rivers, and oceans of liquid Methane!
+The Solar System includes the planets’ satellites (moons), comets, asteroids, and meteoroids.
+Located between Mars and Jupiter is a small asteroid belt.
+Even though there are only eight planets, our Solar System actually contains hundreds of star systems.

 Atmospheres, Rings, Magnetic fields